peter-hunt/cocktail-lang/README.md

 [Cocktail Lang Support](https://github.com/peter-hunt/peter-hunt.cocktail-lang-support)

 WARNING: This extension is unstable, read the instructions carefully before installing.

+## Donation
+This project is open-source and free-to-use, it would be really helpful to me to donate me!
+See my [Patreon](patreon.com/that_peterhunt) to make a donation.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.